jaffadog/signalk-daily-gpx-plugin/README.md

 ### Time Interval

-Number of minutes between recorded track points (default is 10 minutes)
+Number of minutes between recorded track points (default is 10 minutes).

+### Minimum Move Distance (meters)

+The minimum boat movement in the specified time interval required before recording a track point.
+This prevents track recording while anchored or docked.
+If blank, the track is recorded regardless of movement. (default is 100 meters)

 ### Folder Path